-- termly meetings with SENDCO and Headteacher - take an active part in reviewing SEND policy and practice - match provision with requirements - monitor SEND budget - ensure teachers are aware of the importance of providing for pupils with SEND - report annually to parents on pupils' progress - nominate a responsible person (generally SENDCO) to ensure that all those who are likely to teach pupils with an Educational, Health and Care (EHC) plan are informed - promote inclusive practice throughout the school.
+- Termly meetings with SENDCO and Headteacher. - Take an active part in reviewing SEND policy and practice. - Match provision with requirements. - Monitor SEND budget. - Ensure teachers are aware of the importance of providing for pupils with SEND. - Nominate a responsible person (generally SENDCO) to ensure that all those who are likely to teach pupils with an Educational, Health and Care (EHC) plan are informed. - Promote inclusive practice throughout the school.